Yellowstone Adventures for Women

 Day 1 - Slough Creek: Easy - 6-8 mi/9.6-12.8 km

-On day one it's a 2.5 hour drive to the Slough Creek Trailhead where you'll begin your guided backpacking trip through one Yellowstone's most spectacular backcountry destinations.
+On day one it's a 2.5 hour drive to the Slough Creek Trailhead where you'll begin your guided backpacking trip through one of Yellowstone's most spectacular backcountry destinations.
 You'll camp near the slow moving waters of Slough Creek (pronounced "sloo") at either 2S1, 2S3, 2S4 or 2S6.
-Site 2S1 is our first option and is located approximately 5.0 miles from the trailhead while 2S4 is located at mile 7.0 near the Bliss Pass Trail junction and the Elk Tongue Patrol Cabin.
-Once in camp you'll have time to unwind by the river, take photographs, or wet a line (fly fishing only) in the creek before settling in for the evening.
+Site 2S1 is our first option and is located approximately 5.0 miles from the trailhead.
+Site 2S4 is located at mile 7.0 near the Bliss Pass Trail junction and the Elk Tongue Patrol Cabin.
+Once in camp you'll have time to unwind by the river, take photographs, or wet a line (fly fishing only) in this beautiful creek before settling in for the evening.
 Slough Creek contains populations of both cutthroat and rainbow trout.
-Sugarloaf and Cutoff Mountains, located to the north, create an unforgettable backdrop to this incredible Yellowstone destination.
-Bison, elk, black and grizzly bears are often spotted in this region of the park.
+Sugarloaf and Cutoff Mountains create an unforgettable backdrop to this incredible Yellowstone destination.
+Bison, elk, black and grizzly bears are often spotted in this region.

 Day 2 - Slough Creek: Easy to Moderate - 6-10 mi/9.6-16 km

-On your second day the group will take a relaxing day hike from the established base camp toward the northern boundary of Yellowstone National Park and the massive third meadow.
-Guests can fly fish or simple enjoy the views.
-We'll look for wildlife as we continue hiking toward the very northern border of the park.
-This is classic Yellowstone scenery that deserves a full day of exploration and we'll make sure we see a good portion of it before returning to camp..
+On your second day the group will take a relaxing hike from the established base camp toward the northern boundary of Yellowstone National Park and the massive "third meadow."
+On this day hike guests can fly fish or simply enjoy the incredible views as the group meanders along the well established double track trail.
+This is classic Yellowstone scenery that deserves a full day of exploration.
+You'll experience a good portion of this area before returning to camp later in the afternoon.

 Day 3 - Slough Creek: Easy - 6-8 mi/9.6-12.8 km